dmy/elm-sh-completion/README.md

 ```

 ## Notes
-* To get case insensitive bash completion, add `set completion-ignore-case on` to `~/.inputrc`.
+* To get case insensitive bash completion, add `set completion-ignore-case on`
+in user `~/.inputrc` (which should start by `$include /etc/inputrc`) or
+system wide `/etc/inputrc`.
 * Zsh completion uses bashcompinit.
 * Cygwin is theorically supported, but this has not been tested yet.
-* `elm-json` comes with its own auto-generated completion scripts for bash, zsh and fish.
+* `elm-json` also comes with basic auto-generated completion scripts for bash,
+zsh and fish.
 See `elm-json completions --help`.